-Services for research students
+Services for postgraduate researchers

 Borrowing

-Check the library website for our circulation policies, including how many items you can borrow, the length of loan, fines, and renewals
+Check the library website for our circulation policies, including how many items you can borrow, the length of loan, fines, and renewals.

 If you reside in the UK you can register to use the postal loan service, which allows you to have print books from our collections sent to your home.
 Please note, you will be responsible for returning the books to the library.